Strength Training Exercises

 Lateral Lunges

 Lateral lunges involve muscles such as the quads, hip flexors, core, calves, glutes, and hamstrings.
-In this exercise, the runner should step about three-four feet out using one foot to the side.
+In this exercise, the runner should step about three to four feet out using one foot to the side.
 This should be done while keeping the chest up and the abs tight yet sending back the hips.
-The runner should ensure to keep the knee back over his/her ankle without plunging frontward and keeping the standing leg straight.
+The runner should ensure that the knee is kept back over his/her ankle without plunging frontward and keeping the standing leg straight.
 When returning to a standing position, the runner should use the glutes to power off the ground.
-Perform this for ten times for each leg.
-This exercise strengthens the quads, hip flexors, core, calves, glutes and hamstrings of the runner helping them become faster and more efficient running machines.
+Perform this ten times for each leg.
+This exercise strengthens the quads, hip flexors, core, calves, glutes and hamstrings of the runner, helping them become faster and more efficient running machines.

 References